Documentation Index

 Hybrid engine (Local)

-The locally hosted request path uses a hybrid engine that alternates between:- Serving mode - routes traffic through vLLM for low-latency generation
+The locally hosted request path uses a hybrid engine that alternates between:

 - Update mode - pauses serving, frees GPU memory, runs a single SDPO step, then resumes